gradido/gradido_blockchain_connector/API.md

 - `amount`: amount as decimal number string, maximal 1000 per month and user
 - `targetDate`: target date for when is the Creation, maximal 3 month in the past, decay will be calculated from transaction date not from target date
 - `created`: The current date and time on creating this transaction
-- `apolloTransactionId`: transaction identifier from apollo
+- `apolloTransactionId`: (optional) transaction identifier from apollo
-- `apolloCreatedDecay`: decay from balance at apolloDecayStart to created
+- `apolloCreatedDecay`: (optional) decay from balance at apolloDecayStart to created
-- `apolloDecayStart`: date from last transaction, starting point for decay calculation
+- `apolloDecayStart`: (optional) date from last transaction, starting point for decay calculation

 ### Response